 Hold the chicken breast firmly with one hand, keeping your fingers curled away from the knife’s edge to prevent accidents.
 With the other hand, grip the knife firmly and position it horizontally at one end of the chicken breast.

-Using a smooth and controlled motion, slice through the chicken breast parallel to the cutting board.
-Aim for slices that are about 1/4 to 1/2 inch in thickness, depending on your preference and recipe requirements.
+Slice through the chicken breast parallel to the cutting board using a smooth and controlled motion.
+Aim for slices about 1/4 to 1/2 inch in thickness, depending on your preference and recipe requirements.

 Step 5: Maintain Even Pressure

 To ensure uniform slices, maintain even pressure on the knife as you cut through the chicken breast.
-Avoid sawing back and forth, as this can result in uneven and torn slices.
+Avoid sawing back and forth, which can result in uneven and torn slices.
 Instead, use a single, continuous motion to create smooth and clean cuts.

 Step 6: Repeat the Slicing